Mady Sissoko: Personal life

 Sissoko is the son of Kassim Sissoko and Fatoumata Kanouté.
 He has six sisters and three brothers.
 Michael Clayton, who facilitated his move to the United States, serves as his legal guardian.
+Given as an international student he could not profit off the NCAA's name, image, and likeness compensation, Sissoko set up a charitable foundation, which has since financed the building of a school, a well and an irrigation system in Tangafoya.